Folklore studies: German folklore in the Third Reich

-In the 1920s nationalism in several European countries, including Germany, coopted folklore studies and absorbed them into emerging Nazi ideology.
+In the 1920s this originally apolitical movement was coopted by nationalism in several European countries, including Germany, where it was absorbed into emerging Nazi ideology.
 The vocabulary of German Volkskunde such as Volk (folk), Rasse (race), Stamm (tribe), and Erbe (heritage) were frequently referenced by the Nazi Party.
 Their expressed goal was to re-establish what they perceived as the former purity of the Germanic peoples of Europe.
 The German anti-Nazi philosopher Ernst Bloch was one of the main analysts and critics of this ideology.
 (Note: In his study Erbschaft dieser Zeit (1935) (translation Heritage of Our Times, Polity, 1991) Ernst Bloch examined how the mythological way of scholarly thought of the 19th century was revived by the National Socialists.)
 "Nazi ideology presented racial purity as the means to heal the wounds of the suffering German state following World War I. Hitler painted the ethnic heterogeneity of Germany as a major reason for the country's economic and political weakness, and he promised to restore a German realm based on a cleansed, and hence strong, German people.
 Racial or ethnic purity" was the goal of the Nazis, intent on forging a Greater Germanic Reich.

 In the postwar years, departments of folklore were established in multiple German universities.
 However an analysis of just how folklore studies supported the policies of the Third Reich did not begin until 20 years after World War II in West Germany.
 Particularly in the works of Hermann Bausinger and Wolfgang Emmerich in the 1960s, it was pointed out that the vocabulary current in Volkskunde was ideally suited for the kind of ideology that the National Socialists had built up.
 It was then another 20 years before convening the 1986 Munich conference on folklore and National Socialism.
 This continues to be a difficult and painful discussion within the German folklore community.